Skip to main content

 The equilibrium constant expression

-• Kc1K_c \gg 1: products dominate - the reaction goes nearly to completion.
+• Kc1K_c \gg 1: the mixture is mostly products; the reaction goes nearly to completion.

-• Kc1K_c \ll 1: reactants dominate - little product forms.
+• Kc1K_c \ll 1: the mixture is mostly reactants; little product forms.

-• Kc1K_c \approx 1: significant amounts of both are present.
+• Kc1K_c \approx 1: appreciable amounts of both are present.

 Exam-style practice questions